ManuelMourato25/Interactive-Enrichment-Analysis/README.md

 **ORA Cutoffs**

-If ORA is to be performed, then `fold.change` and `p.value` cutoffs must be supplied.
+If ORA is to be performed, then `fold.change` and `p.adjvalue` cutoffs must be supplied.
 These are used to define the subset of significantly changed genes to test against all other genes in the dataset.